SanCap Leadership Class

 NANCY ELTING, Educator

 A lifelong educator, Nancy Elting was a teacher and administrator at The Spence School, an independent K-12 girls’ school in New York City.
 She served as interim head of the school and of a South Bronx charter school before retiring.
 She and her husband split their time between Millerton, New York and Sanibel.
 She has been a Northeast Community Center board member for 8 years.
+Listen to Nancy’s reflection on her experience.

 PAULA FRIEDMAN, Molecular Biologist/Art Gallery Owner

 Molecular biologist Paula Friedman worked as a research scientist for 30 years in the fields of molecular oncology and pharmacogenomics.
 She completed her undergraduate work at Dartmouth College and earned her doctoral degree at Columbia University.
 She worked at Abbott Laboratories on molecular oncology products, as Associate Director of the Center for Personalized Therapeutics at the University of Chicago, and as a senior research scientist for Northwestern University’s Center for Pharmacogenomics.
 She owns Bernay Fine Art, a public art gallery in the Berkshires.
 She has been a Sanibel resident since 2016, belongs to Zonta and volunteers for F.I.S.H. and Community Housing & Resources.
+Paula now serves on the board for the Committee of the Islands (COTI).

 MELISSA HALLIBURTON, Founder & CEO, BringFido

 Melissa Halliburton is the founder and CEO of BringFido, the world’s largest pet-friendly travel website.
 Originally from California, Melissa spent 9 years in Massachusetts and 12 years in South Carolina.
 She and her family moved to Sanibel in 2021 after a monthlong “workcation” turned into a permanent vacation.
+Watch Melissa’s endorsement of the Leadership Program

 BAILIE FRANCIS JOHNSON, Owner/Operator, Bailey’s General Store